pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/README.md

 # Welcome to Python Bootcamp: **Bringing ML models into production**

 ## Bootcamp description
-It's a 6 week-long [PyLadies Amsterdam](https://amsterdam.pyladies.com/) Python hands-on Bootcamp following a real-life industry scenario (presented by [Dexter](https://dexterenergy.ai/)).
+It's a 6-week-long [PyLadies Amsterdam](https://amsterdam.pyladies.com/) Python hands-on Bootcamp following a real-life industry scenario (presented by [Dexter](https://dexterenergy.ai/)).
 Teaser: it’s all about energy :)

 After finishing this bootcamp you will know more about:
 * machine learning project lifecycle building blocks
-* machine learning model deployments scenarios
+* machine learning model deployment scenarios
 * how to prepare your machine learning model for deployment
 * hands-on with batch and real-time serverless deployments on Azure
 * best practices, common mistakes to avoid during the deployment process